Sodium-cooled fast reactor: TerraPower - Natrium

-Several sodium-cooled fast reactors have been built and some are in current operation, particularly in Russia.
-Others are in planning or under construction.
-For example in 2022, in the USA, TerraPower (using its Traveling Wave technology) is planning to build its own reactors along with molten salt energy storage in partnership with GEHitachi's PRISM integral fast reactor design, under the Natrium appellation in Kemmerer, Wyoming.
+In the United States, TerraPower (using its Traveling Wave technology) is building its own reactor along with molten salt energy storage in partnership with GEHitachi's PRISM integral fast reactor design, under the Natrium appellation in Kemmerer, Wyoming.

-Aside from the Russian experience, Japan, India, China, France and the USA are investing in the technology.
+Non-nuclear construction began in 2024, while the work on the nuclear island is expected to begin in 2026 (after the application is approved by the US Nuclear Regulatory Commission).

+Canada

+In 2023, ARC Clean Technology Canada signed a memorandum of understanding with the Government of Alberta according to which Invest Alberta entity will support ARC's ARC-100 sodium-cooled 100 MWe reactor (based on Experimental Breeder Reactor II).
+ARC said that ARC-100 could become operational in 2029.
+ARC-100 project is a pool type reactor.

 Fuel cycle

 The nuclear fuel cycle employs a full actinide recycle with two major options: One is an intermediate-size (150–600 MWe) sodium-cooled reactor with uranium-plutonium-minor-actinide-zirconium metal alloy fuel, supported by a fuel cycle based on pyrometallurgical reprocessing in facilities integrated with the reactor.
 The second is a medium to large (500–1,500 MWe) sodium-cooled reactor with mixed uranium-plutonium oxide fuel, supported by a fuel cycle based upon advanced aqueous processing at a central location serving multiple reactors.
 The outlet temperature is approximately 510–550 degrees C for both.